 Jinju Jip 진주집

 Originally opened in 1974, this kong-guk-su restaurant moved in 1987 to its current location on the first basement floor of Yeouido Department Store.
 Summer months bring in a full house, with as many as 100 customers hoping to fight the heat with cold bowls of Jinji Jip’s most famous dish.
 Don’t be surprised to wait in line during lunchtime or to be met with “Sorry, we’re all out of kong-guk-su” by dinner.
 Seasoned with salt and paired with the tangy crunch of kimchi, the dish is guaranteed to make you a regular customer.
 Try their spicy-sweet bibim guksu or warm hand-cut kalguksu the second (or third, or fourth) time around.

 Yeouido Department Store B1 Floor, Yeongdeungpo-gu, Seoul #5.
 02-780-6108

 Jaeil Kongjib 제일콩집

-Going strong for 32 years, Jaeil Kongjib specializes in traditional bean dishes.
+Going strong for over 32 years, Jaeil Kongjib specializes in traditional bean dishes.
 Beans are soaked and softened in water overnight and ground fresh every morning to make soups, tofu, cheonggukjang, and more.
 Preserving the natural sweetness of soybeans in its kong-guk-su, Kongjip’s fresh flavors are sure to satisfy (and its famous side dishes are an added bonus!).
 Gongreung-dong 633-1, behind Seoul District Court.
 02-972-0001